suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-restaurant-validation/index.md

 ```

 Now we can use the value `errorMessage` to optionally display an alert to the
 user.
-We can put this above the button, or at the top of the form
+We can put this above the button, or at the top of the form.

 ```jsx
 {